 *I use a 2 cup pyrex measuring cup for my bowl, and I whisk with a fork.

-Put the chicken breasts in a medium bowl, and pour the brinerade over them, reserving roughly 2 tbsp of the brinerade for later.
+Put the chicken breasts in a medium bowl, and pour the brinerade over them, reserving roughly 2 tablespoon of the brinerade for later.
 Toss the chicken to evenly cover with the marinade, and toss once or twice while the grill preheats.

 2. Prepare the grill: Preheat your grill, then set it up for grilling on direct medium heat.
 For my Weber Summit, this means turning all the burners to high and preheating for 10 minutes, then turning them all down to medium and starting to cook.